unparalleled-js/docs-1/developing-connectors/sdk/quick-Start.md

 We are currently working on improving the coding experience further on the SDK platform to include the ability to run a variety of automated tests on different versions of your custom connector.

 In the meantime, a valid workaround would be to create a dummy custom connector that hosts the same code as the latest stable version.
 You may introduce improvements to this dummy custom connector and test it separately with dedicated recipes.
 We would suggest testing this new version on copies of both existing recipes that use the custom connector and new recipes to ensure there are no regressions.

+##### 8. Is there a set way that I should use version notes?
+Version notes are mean't to be simple and easy ways to communicate information to others in your Workspace as well as to those who you have shared your connector with.
+As such, we have made it free form enough that you may be able to use it as you see fit.
+Do think about what best practices work best for you!
+In the future we plan to introduce additional features that help you build a changelog around your connector.
+It is recommended that you also update the description of your connector each time you reach a new milestone such as new actions or triggers.

 ## Building your custom connector
 Now that you're familiar with the platform, its time for you to build your custom connector!
 Check out our articles on the SDK conceptual model to get you going.
 [Learn more](/developing-connectors/sdk/SDK-conceptual-model.md).